aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 Always include a **legend** for figures and tables that gives a brief sentence summarizing the figure's meaning—not its content.
 Think of this as the title to the figure. ("Figure 1. *engrailed* is expressed in the posterior compartment of the *Drosophila* wing.")
 Individual panels within the figure should be lettered, and important content should be labeled.
 Since space may be tight, abbreviations are okay, but define them in the figure legend.
 After the figure title, explain the content of each panel.

-> **Tips**
->
+> [!TIP]
 > * Keep multiple specimens oriented in the same direction!
 > * Don’t make figures or tables the actors in your writing.
 (For example, avoid statements like "Figure 1 shows that our PCR was successful." or "Our results are shown in Table 1.")
 Just cite results parenthetically. (e.g. "Misexpression of human *FoxP2* in the fly brain resulted in increased language ability (Fig. 2).")

 #### Tables

-Avoid including tables on a poster.
-Think of ways to communicate the information graphically.
-In rare cases, a small table may be okay.
-Be sure to give headings to each column and include units where appropriate.
-In a poster a bulleted list is okay too!
+In rare cases, a small table may be okay on a poster, but in general they are not well suited to this communication format and should be avoided on posters.
+Instead, think of ways to communicate the information graphically.
+(In a poster a bulleted list is okay too!)
+If you just use a table, be sure to give headings to each column and include units where appropriate.

 ### Conclusions

 Use the last section of your poster to return to your hypothesis and state the overall conclusions unambiguously.
 You should also put your study in a broader context and point out the significance of your work.
 If your experiment was unable to adequately address the question, you can offer an explanation of why that might be so.
-If needed, discuss what might be done in the future to better accomplish your goal or to further investigate the topic.
+Discuss what might be done in the future to better accomplish your goal or to further investigate the topic.

-> **Tips**
->
+> [!TIP]
 > * Don't undersell your results!
 > * Don't  present a litany of problems.
 > * Don't ascribe unexpected results to human error.
 If needed be specific about  unexpected problems that prevented you from getting a clear result.